CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

         scheduler = Schedulers.from(executorService);
     ```

-1. Below the main method in the Program class, add the following methods for creating an AsyncDocumentClient (replace "uri" and "key" with the values you recorded earlier in the lab), database, and closing down the client:
+1. Below the main method in the Program class, add the following methods for creating an AsyncDocumentClient instance (replace "uri" and "key" with the values you recorded earlier in the lab), creating a database, and closing down the client:

     ```java
     private void createDatabase() throws Exception {